 Although kangaroos are native to Australia, it’s not uncommon for people as far away as America to want to keep one as a pet.
 But is it legal?
 The honest answer is actually both yes and no – it is legal to keep a kangaroo as a pet in some places, but not in others.
-In most of the places that it is legal to keep a kangaroo there are special permits or restrictions that are required.
+In most of the places where it is legal to keep a kangaroo, there are special permits or restrictions that are required.

-There are more areas in the US that it is legal to keep a kangaroo as a pet – thirteen states in fact.
+There are more areas in the US where it is legal to keep a kangaroo as a pet – thirteen states in fact.
 In Illinois, Idaho, Maine, New Jersey, New Mexico, Nevada, Ohio, Pennsylvania, South Carolina, Texas, Washington, West Virginia, and Wisconsin it is legal to keep a kangaroo as a pet, while in the rest of the US it is completely illegal.

 A very small number of these allow kangaroos to be kept without permits.
 However, it sometimes depends on when and where the kangaroo was purchased.
 Despite this, most of the states listed require a permit to keep a kangaroo as a pet.
 Quite often these permits are expensive and have a lot of restrictions that come with them.
-In some states they cannot be sold or kept for commercial purposes even with a permit.
-However, in others they restrict the importation or breeding of them.
+In some states, they cannot be sold or kept for commercial purposes even with a permit.
+However, in others, they restrict the importation or breeding of them.

 Is a Pet Kangaroo a Good Idea?